dspeyer/dspeyer.github.io/magic.md

 The universe contains both normal and spiritual matter.
 They interact weakly, as the electromagnetic and nuclear forces do not touch spiritual matter at all.
 They do interact gravitationally, but this has little practical effect: magical artifacts are often heavier than their mundane components would justify, magic is (slightly/somewhat/very) limited in inter(planetary/stellar/galactic) space, and stars orbit their galaxies faster than expected due to the gravity of spiritual matter.

 Spiritual matter does interact with other spiritual matter in complex ways in accordance with spiritual forces.
-The full complexity of spiritual chemistry is understood about as well as actual chemistry was in the 1850s, which is to way, not very well but still well enough to do many things.
+The full complexity of spiritual chemistry is understood about as well as actual chemistry was in the 1850s, which is to say, not very well but still well enough to do many things.
 The discovery is hampered by the difficulty in collaborating with no clear analog of pointing at an object (fingers are, after all, baryonic) and by the fact that indivisible units of spiritual matter (known as engrions) are more complex than their baryonic equivalents.
 The process is made somewhat easier by the fact that many things about engrionic chemistry are oddly intuitive.
 There is a reason for this.

 Humans are dual organisms.
 Just as the human body is a special type of ape composed of a nonillion baryons, the human soul is a special type of loa composed of a septillion engrions.
 It was common for early hominids to summon loas to possess them in times of difficulty.
 When loas became common enough that most humans were possessed most of the time (~12kya), this triggered the agricultural revolution.
 When it became common for a single loa (a soul) to possess the human from birth to death sometimes sharing with others (~6kya) this allowed the construction of cities and empires.
 When souls became strong enough to mostly resist all competing loas (~3kya), this triggered the bronze age collapse, but also set the stage for modern civilization.